Do Construction Distributions Shape Formal Language Learning In German BabyLMs?

-Finally, our findings also add to the growing body of research on BabyLMs \cite{warstadt2023findings,hu2024findings}.
-Similarly to English models, our German BabyLMs only need little data -- the \texttt{cds} dataset contains approx. 820,000 sentences, and given the estimation by \citet{cameron-faulkner2003construction} that children hear around 7,000 utterances per day, our data approximates the number of utterances heard over only 120 days -- to learn a fair amount of syntax and almost impeccable lexical knowledge, with trajectories mirroring those of English models \cite{bunzeck2025subword}.
-We hope that our dataset enables other scholars to carry out experiments with developmentally plausible LMs beyond the dominating English LMs, and that our data sources provide inspiration to those compiling BabyLM corpora for their own languages of interest.
+Our findings add to the growing body of research on BabyLMs \cite{warstadt2023findings,hu2024findings}.
+Similarly to English models, our German BabyLMs only need little data --- the \texttt{cds} dataset contains approx. 820,000 sentences, and given the estimation by \citet{cameron-faulkner2003construction} that children hear around 7,000 utterances per day, our data approximates the number of utterances heard over only 120 days --- to learn a fair amount of syntax and almost impeccable lexical knowledge, with trajectories mirroring those of English models \cite{bunzeck2025subword}.
+We hope that our dataset enables other scholars to carry out experiments with developmentally plausible LMs beyond the dominating English LMs, and that our data provides inspiration to those compiling BabyLM corpora for other languages.